 National Parks should have the highest levels of landscape protection, and developments in these protected areas must have regard for their conservation and recreational purposes.
-NYMA and our partners at the Campaign for National Parks (CNP) campaigned against permission being given for the mine on the grounds that its presence is incompatible with the protected status of the landscape.
+NYMA and the Campaign for National Parks (CNP) campaigned against permission being given for the mine because its presence is incompatible with the status of the landscape.
 We highlighted the threat in a Yorkshire Post article in 2016.

 Work on the Woodsmith Mine) is well under way, and our concerns include its industrial impact on the landscape, including visual and audible intrusion into the surrounding area and light pollution.
-We believe that building a mine of this scale in the North York Moors is simply at odds with the whole purpose of national parks.
-As we expected, YPL is pushing the boundaries of the permission they originally had.
-We continue to monitor their activities closely in order to ensure that their activities do not degrade the special qualities of our National Park still further.”
+We believe that building a mine of this scale in the North York Moors is at odds with the whole purpose of national parks.
+We continue to monitor YPL's activities closely in order to ensure that their activities do not degrade the special qualities of our National Park still further.

-Sirius Minerals has given its thousands of small-scale investors a roller-coaster ride, and in August 2019 the share price plunged still further when the company ran into a full-blown financing crisis. it withdrew a bond offering of £410 million and cast doubt on plans to finish its colossal fertiliser mine in the National Park.
-According to the company, the move is due to "market conditions".
+Sirius Minerals has given its thousands of small-scale investors a roller-coaster ride, with the steepest plunge in August 2019 when the company ran into a full-blown financing crisis which has cast doubt on plans to finish its colossal fertiliser mine in the National Park.

 The mine could become the world's largest mine for polyhalite, but cash funds are needed to unlock a £20.5bn credit facility which will secure the project's future, and the issue of these bonds was a pre-requisite of unlocking the rest of the borrowing from the American bank JP Morgan.
-So Sirius is currently short of £2.5 billion - and they run out of money in September.
+So Sirius is currently short of £2.5 billion.

 Tom Chadwick, Chair of NYMA, comments: "This is after all what we expected from this group of entrepreneurs, who have always put the cart before the horse - we knew that sooner or later they would hit a funding crisis."

-The company is currently thought to be putting its faith in a government bail-out, which may be forthcoming due to the number of long-term jobs the mine will support in the depressed area of Teesside.
+The company is currently thought to be putting its faith in a government bail-out, which may (or may not) be forthcoming due to the number of long-term jobs the mine will support in the depressed area of Teesside.

 History & Development